paralax/flutter_go/README.md

 gomobile bind --target=android github.com/adieu/flutter_go/go/plugin github.com/adieu/flutter_go/go/channel github.com/adieu/flutter_go/go/channel/types
 ```

 Build and test if it works.
-If everyhing goes well, you could call go functions in your flutter app.
+If everything goes well, you could call go functions in your flutter app.

 Whenever you modified the go code, you have to regenerate the native module with gomobile again.